rohitgulam/wall-of-opensource/README.md

 The code is simple, just duplicate from where the comments say and then add your own details
 ![2](https://user-images.githubusercontent.com/83160332/180178255-2b415f98-2766-402f-b03c-22caf9744fe4.jpeg)

-Add your name, details, and social links (twitter and github).
+In the `Index.html` file above, add your name, details, and social links (twitter and github).
 On the image tag, make sure that you use and image link from other platforms (either twitter or github). **Do not upload an image or use an image from your local machine!**

 ## Steps to follow to make a contribution
 1. Fork this repo
 2. Clone it on your local machine
 3. Create a branch with your name
-4. Make the code changes
+4. Make the code changes in `Index.html`
-5. Push the changes you made
+5. Commit & Push the changes you made
 6. Create a pull request

 ### Refernces to help you